 \section{Details on Artificial Pancreas Example}

 \textbf{Artificial Pancreas Model.} An important factor when designing the controller for an artificial pancreas is to adapt the insulin delivery algorithm to the particular details of the patient.
-This is because patients display a wide range of variability in their response to insulin, depending on age, BMI, and other physiological parameters.
-The Bayesian neural network models have $2$ hidden layers, with $10$ neurons each, for the case study with $4$ different seeds.
+This is because patients display a wide range of variability in their response to insulin, depending on age, Body Mass Index (BMI), and other physiological parameters.
+The Bayesian Neural Network models have $2$ hidden layers, with $10$ neurons each, for the case study with $4$ different seeds.
 This choice was informed by the experiments in \cite{pancreas_paper}.
-For the case study with different architectures, we trained BNNs with $4$ different widths: $10, 20, 30, 40 $.
+For the case study with different architectures, we trained BNNs with $4$ different widths: $10$, $20$, $30$, and $40$.
 The horizon length is $H = 10$ time steps, and the prediction horizon is $5$ steps into the future.
-The neural networks were trained for $200$ time steps, with a learning rate of $0.001$, and batch size of $128$ using mean-field variational inference.
+The neural networks were trained for $200$ time steps, with a learning rate of $0.001$, and batch size of $128$ using Mean-Field Variational Inference.
 The training dataset consisted of $28400$ training samples, recorded without meals.

-\textbf{Controller.} We implemented a simple model predictive controller, using an off the shelf implementation of the covariance matrix adaptation evolution strategy (CMA-ES).
+\textbf{Controller.} We implemented a simple model predictive controller, using an off-the-shelf implementation of the covariance matrix adaptation evolution strategy (CMA-ES).
 The model predictive control planning horizon was $k=5$, with a fixed seed for the randomized solver.